Scott Kalitta: Death

 The NHRA said on Kalitta's death, "Scott shared the same passion for drag racing as his legendary father, Connie.
 He also shared the same desire to win, becoming a two-time series world champion.
 He left the sport for a very long period of time, to devote more time to his family, only to be driven to return to the drag strip to regain his championship form."

 At the time of his accident, Kalitta was not qualified for the following day's national event in the Funny Car class.
-The run qualified him 13th.
+The run qualified him on the 13th place.
 The next day, in what would have been his opening elimination round event, the entire Kalitta team stood on the starting line on his designated side of the dragstrip as Robert Hight, who would have been his opponent, idled his car down the quarter-mile track as a sign of respect.

-Kalitta is buried at the Skyway Memorial Gardens in Palmetto, FL.
-He is survived by his widow Kathy and children Colin & Corey.
+Kalitta is buried at the Skyway Memorial Gardens in Palmetto, Florida.
+He was survived by his wife and children.